Tom-Gray/slack-avatar-cycler/README.md

 The Slack user token needs to be provided by setting the `SLACK_TOKEN` env var.

-Slack user tokens are prefixed with `xoxb`
+Slack user tokens are prefixed with `xoxp`

 ## Images